Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 #### merkleRoot

 Once the `targetHash` of a document is computed, OpenAttestation will determine the `merkleRoot`.
 The `merkleRoot` value is the merkle root hash computed from the [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) using the `targetHash` of all the document wrapped together.
+Each `targetHash` is a leaf in the tree.
 After computing the merkle tree, the `merkleRoot` associated to a document will be added to it as well as the proofs (intermediate hashes) needed to ensure that the `targetHash` has been used to compute the `merkleRoot`.
 The proofs are added into the `proof` property.

 In the document above we can notice that the `targetHash` and the `merkelRoot` are identical and that the `proof` is empty.
 This is normal and happen when you wrap only one document at a time.
-Try to wrap at least 2 documents at the same time, and you will see a difference between `targetHash` and the `merkelRoot`, and you will be proofs appended.
+Try to wrap at least 2 documents at the same time, and you will see a difference between `targetHash` and the `merkelRoot`, and you will see proofs appended.

 > The `merkleRoot` will always be the same for all the documents wrapped together (in a batch).
 It will be different for documents wrapped separately.